ms/buildtogether.tech/src/automation.md

 ## Build Manager

-The foundation for almost all automation in software development is a <span g="build_manager" i="build manager">build manager</span>---a tool that will transform what you've typed into what you want to deliver.
+The foundation for almost all automation in software development is a [% i "build manager" %][% g build_manager %]build manager[% /g %][% /i %]---a tool that will transform what you've typed into what you want to deliver.
 The origin build manager is [% i "Make" "build manager!Make" %][Make][make][% /i %], which was invented in 1975 by a summer intern at Bell Labs to compile programs in which